billy-inn/Homepage/README.md

 	- Try various methods including SVM or Logistic Regression, and achieve *Precision* of 90.9%, *Recall* of 98.5% and *F1* of 94.5%.
 	- It's my independent work.
 And my implementation can be found on [my github repo:IdentifyExpertsInBaiduBaike](http://github.com/billy-inn/IdentifyExpertsInBaiduBaike) and the work is clarified in [my report](http://billy-inn.github.io/Homepage/Identify%20Experts%20In%20Baidu%20Baike.pdf) in Chinese.
 - Crawler For Google Scholar
+	- It's a sub-project of [Aminer](http://arnetminer.org/) which offers comprehensive search and mining services for academic community.
-	- Develop a web crawler to wrawl the whole co-author network on Google Scholar using *Scrapy* Framework in Python.
+	- Develop a web crawler to crawl the whole co-author network with all their papers on Google Scholar using *Scrapy* Framework in Python.
 	- In order to prevet the blockage by Google, I also write several crawler to obtain thounsands of proxy IP and port.
 	- This is my independent work.
 My implementation can be found on [my github repo:CrawlerForGoogleScholar](http://github.com/billy-inn/CrawlerForGoogleScholar) and the work is clarified in [my report](http://billy-inn.github.io/Homepage/Crawler%20For%20Google%20Scholar.pdf).